Wishing Piece Raid RNG (CFW)

 5. Enter the local IP of your console into the IP: field and click the Connect button.
 If done correctly, your console should now be connected to LiveHeX.

-6. At the bottom of the LiveHeX window open the dropdown menu and select the Raid button that corrisponds to the location of your desired Raid Den.
+6. At the bottom of the LiveHeX window, open the dropdown menu and select the Raid block that corresponds to the location of your desired raid den.

 • Select Raid if your raid is located in the Wild Area.